Sandvine Provides Fourth Quarter Revenue Estimate

 - The Company operates in various jurisdictions throughout the world and generates revenues through its international sales efforts.
 The Company’s financial results may be impacted by political and economic developments of a particular country or geography.
 The Company has operations in India and Hong Kong, both considered by management to be emerging markets.
 The operations in India are predominantly a contract research and development facility and the Company conducts business in Hong Kong through a branch sales representative office;

-- The Company is dependent on effectively managing the acquisition and integration of MoMac B.V.
-Acquisitions present a number of risks which are disclosed in the Company’s 2014 Annual Information Form.
+- The Company is dependent on effectively managing acquisitions and integrations.
+Acquisitions present a number of risks which are disclosed in AIF.
 These risks or the inability of the Company to successfully realize upon the intended benefits of an acquisition could have a material adverse effect on its business, financial condition and results of operations.

 These risk factors are not intended to represent a complete list of the factors that could affect the Company and the reader is cautioned to consider these and other factors, uncertainties and potential events carefully and not to put undue reliance on forward-looking statements.
 There can be no assurance that forward-looking statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
 Forward-looking statements are provided for the purpose of providing information about management’s expectations and plans relating to the future.
-The Company disclaims any intention or obligation to update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, or to explain any material difference between subsequent actual events and such forward-looking statements, except to the extent required by applicable law.
+The Company disclaims any intention or obligation to update or revise any forward-looking information, whether as a result of new information, future events or otherwise, or to explain any material difference between subsequent actual events and such forward-looking statements, except to the extent required by applicable law.
+All of the forward-looking statements contained in this press release are qualified by these cautionary statements.